 - The right to inspect and review the student’s education records within 15 days of the day Coastline receives a request for access.
-Students should submit to the Director of Admissions and Records, or appropriate official, written requests that identify the record(s) they wish to inspect.
+Students should submit to the Director of Enrollment Services, or appropriate official, written requests that identify the record(s) they wish to inspect.
 The Coastline College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Coastline College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 - The right to request the amendment of the student’s education records that the student believes are inaccurate.
 Students may ask Coastline College to amend a record that they believe is inaccurate.
 They should write the College official responsible for the records, clearly identify the part of the record they want changed, and specify why it is inaccurate.

 If Coastline College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.